WataJirush1/toy_app/README.md

 # This is a Ruby Toy

-This is Frist my Ruby On Rails Project
+This is First my Ruby On Rails Project

 * add Users model